maiconpml/data-structures/README.md

-# data-structures
+# Data structures
 A simple collection of data structures in C and C++.
+Suggestions and corrections are welcome.